BrianRuizy/sentiment-analysis/README.md

 The Algorithm can be further improved to gather user data based of their geo/demographics.

 ## Versions
-* One file (UserIput) will demonstrate the use sentiment analysis performed on a user based input.
+* (UserIput) will demonstrate the use sentiment analysis performed on a simple user based input.
-* The latter file, (Tweepy) will incorporate the use of Twitter's API to gather the text based off keyword.
+* (Tweepy) will incorporate the use of Twitter's API to gather the text based off keyword.
-* Lastly, the other file (Web) will implement a technique known as web scraping to gather the data and perform analysis.
+* (Web Scrape) will implement a technique known as web scraping to gather html data from a particular website.